orlp/pdqsort/readme.md

 `pdqsort` is a drop-in replacement for [`std::sort`](http://en.cppreference.com/w/cpp/algorithm/sort).
 Just replace a call to `std::sort` with `pdqsort` to start using pattern-defeating quicksort.
 If your comparison function is branchless, you can call `pdqsort_branchless` for a potential big speedup.
-If the type you're sorting is arithmetic and your comparison function is not given or is `std::less`/`std::greater`, `pdqsort` automatically delegates to `pdqsort_branchless`.
+If you are using C++11, the type you're sorting is arithmetic and your comparison function is not given or is `std::less`/`std::greater`, `pdqsort` automatically delegates to `pdqsort_branchless`.

 ### Benchmark